 This course is designed to provide the learner with a basic understanding of Microsoft Excel beginning with spreadsheet design, creation, revision, formatting, and printing a workbook.
 Basic formulas, functions, and syntax are introduced along with an introduction to using charts and graphs.
 Problem solving for Excel solutions is also emphasized.
-This course begins preperation for the Microsoft Office User Certification exam for Excel.
+This course begins preparation for the Microsoft Office User Certification exam for Excel.
+Completion of BIP 112, 122, and 132 with a satisfactory grade may substitute for OT 121.
 (AVC)